rishabhhhhhhhh/todo/README.md

 # How to run frontend?

+1. update constants.js file to comment vercel SERVER_URL and uncomment local one.
-1. npm run install-client
+2. npm run install-client
-2. npm run start-client
+3. npm run start-client

 # How to run server?